ox1d3x3/mem-booster/README.md

 Mem-Booster is a native Windows 11 utility designed to prepare your PC for a cleaner gaming session.
 It helps close selected non-gaming background apps, reduce unnecessary background activity, and optionally apply reversible Windows 11 gaming-session optimisations.

-The goal is simple: free up system resources before gaming without using unsafe “debloat” methods that can break Windows, security tools, drivers, launchers, overlays, or anti-cheat systems.
+**The goal is simple**: free up system resources before gaming without using unsafe “debloat” methods that can break Windows, security tools, drivers, launchers, overlays, or anti-cheat systems.

 ---